 When most people buy a yacht, they envision days spent out on the water with their family, floating along with Jimmy Buffet music in the background.
 However, if you go out on the water unprepared, the difference between your expectations versus your reality may be stark.
+That is why we are providing some tips for new boat owners.

 It does not matter if you are the captain of a 30’ cruiser or a 100’ mega yacht; boating of any kind requires finely honed navigational skills, extensive training, and plenty of experience.
 Failing to spend time mastering just one of these areas could turn your yachting daydream into a nightmare.